 “Every individual at our bank is dedicated to the financial, economic and social strength of the communities we serve,” said Rob Rule, president and CEO of Volunteer Federal Savings Bank.
 “Ours is an extended family, and we extend the same caring attitude to our customers and to each hometown community.”

-During the uncertain times that are arising with the coronavirus (COVID-19) pandemic, Volunteer Federal has joined other area banks in a united front to help prevent the spread of the coronavirus and support the efforts of public health authorities.
-Until further notice, the lobbies at all six of the Volunteer Federal’s branch locations are closed to the public.
-The drive-thrus, however, which can handle most financial transactions, remain open to serve customers.
+Volunteer Federal has joined other area banks in a united front to help prevent the spread of the coronavirus (COVID-19) and support the efforts of public health authorities.

-Volunteer Federal continues to offer several ways for its customers to access their accounts at any time and meet their banking needs without visiting a branch, including:
+Volunteer Federal offers several ways for its customers to access their accounts at any time and meet their banking needs without visiting a branch, including:

 ONLINE & MOBILE BANKING